A Robins’ Nest at Our Front Door, Part 2

-We first discovered the robin’s nest behind the light above our front door on May 5th.
+I discovered the robins' nest above our front door on May 5th, 2014.

-On the morning of May 28th, I came downstairs and, as usual, went to check to see if the robin was on her nest before opening the door to get the newspaper.
-If the robin was there, I’d wait until I thought she was away so as not to disturb her.
+On the morning of May 28th, I came downstairs and, as usual, checked to see if an adult robin was sitting on her nest before I opened the door to get the newspaper.
+If an adult robin was there, I would usually wait until the nest was empty so as not to disturb the birds.

-I stood back toward the left side of our door (your right here) and looked through the window at the top of the door, through which I could usually, but not always, catch a glimpse of her head when she was on the nest just behind and above the light fixture you can see to your left of the door.
+I stood back toward the left side of our door (your right here) and looked through the window at the top of the door.

-I decided to open the door as slowly and quietly as possible, and grab the newspaper.
-But as I began to move, my eyes happened to take in the window on the left side of the door.
+I began to open the door as slowly and quietly as possible in order to grab the newspaper.
+But just as I began to move, my eyes happened to glance out the window on the left side of the door.

 I stopped dead and looked closer.

 During the summer, we have a plastic chair that sits in the corner.
-I've no idea why it's there, because no one ever sits in it.
+I've no idea why it's there, because no one actually ever sits in it.
 But it's useful for setting things on before you unlock the door or when a courier drops off a package.

 On the arm of the chair perched a bird.
 Not an adult robin, but a large fuzzy baby robin.

-My first thought was to worry that maybe the baby bird had fallen out of the nest.
+My first thought was that maybe the baby bird had fallen out of the nest.
 I'd always dreaded that—opening the door and seeing a dead baby splattered on the cement.

-I stepped back to look up at the nest again.
+I stepped back and looked up at the nest again.
 No sign of an adult robin, but I could never be 100% sure.

 I moved to look out the window on that side of the door nearest to the nest.